 Have a safe and peaceful Veteran's Day

-The wait is almost over.
-Daniel is currently working on writing new material and hopes to have it ready for the fans sometime this winter or early spring.
+Daniel is currently working on writing new material and hopes to have it ready for the fans sometime in the spring of 2014.

 "You can't rush the creative process", said the singer, "I'll noodle and tinker with a song until I feel it's ready for the world to hear it.
 It's not that I'm a perfectionist, it's just you only get one chance to make a first impression".

 Daniel hasn't decided if it will be a full album or another EP.